 An assessment of E. coli data from 22 monitored river sites is summarised below in Table 5 and Figure 2, with further detail provided in Appendix 1.
-Monitoring data have been assessed against the criteria in Table 9 of the NOF attribute framework, which is intended for sites that are monitored on a monthly basis, all year round.
+Monitoring data have been assessed against the E. coli criteria in Appendix 2A of the NOF attribute framework, which is intended for sites that are monitored on a monthly basis, all year round.
 As such, the sites included in this assessment have been monitored for general state of environment water quality purposes, and in most cases are not sites that are used for primary contact recreation.